svin24/svin24.github.io/content/blog/Conservative-web-development.md

 I was reminded to subscribe three times, for $1/week (after one year this would become $3.75/week).
-One of these reminders attached itself to the bottom of my screen and followed along as a scrolled.
+One of these reminders attached itself to the bottom of my screen and followed along as I scrolled.
 If I scrolled up, it replaced this with a larger banner, which showed me three other articles and an ad.
 I was asked for my email address once, though I would have had to fill out a captcha to submit it.
 I took out my phone and repeated the experiment.
 It took 15 seconds to load,